Ronald P. Loui

 A really interesting investigation I did with an undergraduate in CS for her BS independent study and senior thesis (HERE) was cited 10x, as an unpublished work.
 Six of those were important papers by the COMPUTERS AND THOUGHT AWARD WINNER, Nick Jennings.

 A minor thing, but I like it.
-Here's an early paper from Martha Pollack, currently Cornell's President, citing my early work.
+Here's an early paper from Martha Pollack, recently Cornell's President, citing my early work.
 Probably Kurt's co-author input.
 That last reference, et ai, Bratman?

 Just found this 2022 bachelor's thesis at the great Munich University saying nice things.
 I gotta meet this guy and say nice things back.
 Of course, Europe all starts with Vreeswijk's doctoral dissertation in Amsterdam, 1993 (same year as ICAIL, but made separate trips, and swung through in 1991 after Eklund's defense in Sweden).
 I called Gerard Vreeswijk the Dutch Wittgenstein.
 He took me to a Croatian restaurant and apparently I tipped too much: in that time and place, not needed.
 Immigrant mother owner told her daughter to make sure she gave me my overcoat and held it open like I was a someone.
 I saw the instructions being whispered.
 Nicely done, Ron.

-For a while, it was fun comparing my undergrad thesis to Bill Gates's undergrad tech report (my values are in red, so I was cited before he was!), but I believe he has pulled ahead (yes, past two years his [19 and 20] vs my [6 and 10], ugh).
+For a while, it was fun comparing my undergrad thesis to Bill Gates's undergrad tech report (my values are in red, so I was cited before he was and peaked higher!), but I believe he has pulled ahead (yes, past two years his [19 and 20] vs my [6 and 10], ugh).
 On other metrics, comparison requires logk scale, nontrivial k.
 But as I tell economists, I've purchased things in life that dear Bill couldn't get at any price (hint: be a nice person in a service-oriented economy).
+Sometimes a latte is not just coffee -- depends on how you treat the barrista.

 A collection of essays I worked on before the end of the 2008 campaign.